-Kanban in Software Development 3: Stage Notificationsby Derick Bailey
+Kanban in Software Development 3: Stage Notificationsoriginally written by Derick Bailey

 Derick Bailey has been wondering about the possible ways of letting the team members know when an item has reached a certain point in the development process, so that the team members responsible for the next stage know that it is available to be worked on.

 An easy way to resolve this is dividing each process stage into two further columns (in progress and done), so that when looking at it, it is instantly clear which items are ready to be pulled, and which are not.
 On top of this, each of these "pipeline" steps is kept limited by the WIP maximum number.
 This way the work remains transparent, and the Kanban principle of elimination of multi-tasking adds value further still.